STATISTICS OF BREAST CANCER IN INDIA

 I will discuss in the following headings:

-Lack of awareness and Screening (Screening is the single most important factor responsible for better survival of patients in the west)
+- Lack of awareness and Screening: Breast Awareness (Being aware about symptoms of BC, looking out for them regularly, and reporting them on time to a doctor) is the single most important factor responsible for better survival of patients in the west

-In India, the average age of developing a breast cancer has undergone a significant shift over last few decades.
+In India, we are now witnessing more and more numbers of patients being diagnosed with breast cancer to be in the younger age groups (in their thirties and forties).
 Please consider the adjoining graph (This is only a rough representation of the data):

 The horizontal line lower down represents the age groups: 20 to 30 years, 30 to 40 yrs and so on.
 And the vertical line represents the percentage of cases.
 The blue colour represents the incidence 25 years back, and maroon colour represents the situation today.
 25 years back, out of every 100 breast cancer patients, 2% were in 20 to 30 years age group, 7% were in 30 to 40 and so on.
 69% of the patients were above 50 years of age.
 Presently, 4% are in 20 to 30 yrs age group, 16% are in 30 to 40, 28% are in 40 to 50 age group.
 So, almost 48% patients are below 50.
 An increasing numbers of patients are in the 25 to 40 years of age, and this definitely is a very disturbing trend.